B0neShAd0w/Hacktoria/Lost Down Under.md

 ![Screenshot 2022-11-30 121220](https://user-images.githubusercontent.com/117080369/204878778-a0c7aa73-8fc5-44a4-9b74-b9ee5e2e3d90.png)

-So let's have a look in Street View, with a little bit of moving around we are able to find what we are looking for on the opposite side of the road.
+So let's have a look in `Street View`, with a little bit of moving around we are able to find what we are looking for on the opposite side of the road.

 ![Screenshot 2022-11-30 122359](https://user-images.githubusercontent.com/117080369/204878900-7382c309-3d07-45c1-9e75-eb02d2fd9910.png)

 Let's make a note of the exact location: 52 Fitzgerald Road, Victoria, Australia.

-Um interesting, a pattern is emerging, so far 2 of the 8 locations have been in Victoria...
+Um interesting, a pattern is emerging, so far 3 of the 8 locations are in Victoria...

 Location 3: